RAG in Production: Beyond the Tutorial

 Building a RAG system that works in a demo is easy.
 Building one that works in production is an entirely different challenge.
 Here's what you need to know.

-The RAG Reality Check
+The RAG reality check

 Every tutorial makes RAG look simple: chunk your documents, embed them, store in a vector database, retrieve, and generate.
 Five steps, twenty lines of code, and you have a working system.